 When the cat meows and rubs your legs in the kitchen, or the dog sits drooling at your feet as you prepare tonight’s dinner, more than likely they will get the chicken skin you have just trimmed from the fillets.
 If they seem a bit interested at lunch time, surely you will give them a bit of your sandwich (or a tea biscuit) and perhaps a treat, for being “such a good boy”.
 Most of us then make sure that they also get their full regular quota of breakfast and dinner, forgetting the 200+ calories we have already given them during the day.
 It’s not that hard to see how we have started “killing them with kindness”.

 The answer to today’s pet health issues will come from common sense feeding and exercise.
 Simple things like feeding your pet just once a day, in the morning, and using a healthy natural diet with plenty of fresh meat and bones, can go a long way to improving your pet’s overall health and longevity.
-My experience, gained over 20 years as a practicing vet, has demonstrated to me that dogs and cats fed on a raw food diet will enjoy infinitely superior health and develop far less degenerative diseases than those raised exclusively on processed pet foods.
+Dogs and cats fed on a raw food diet will enjoy infinitely superior health and develop far less degenerative diseases than those raised exclusively on processed pet foods.

 - Determine the dogs target weight